Misters for Indoor Livestock

 Beating the Heat

 Heat stress is a real and all-too-common problem most farmers, particularly those in hot climates, must deal with.
-Heat stress can result in drastically-reduced productivity levels and profit losses.
+Heat stress can result in drastically reduced productivity levels and profit losses.
 To combat heat stress, farmers know the importance of shade, good ventilation, and taking advantage of cool morning or evening hours when moving or working their livestock.
 Another smart element of any livestock cooling system is the use of misters in their production facilities.
 When used in combination with fans, misters can be a valuable asset for fighting livestock heat stress and maintaining healthy productivity levels.

 What Is a Livestock Misting System?

-A form of evaporative cooling, livestock misting systems atomize drops of water into a super-fine cold-water mist which lowers animal body temperatures, and can reduce the ambient room temperature by as much as 15° F. High pressure misting systems create the super-fine mist that evaporates and cools the air.
+A form of evaporative cooling, livestock misting systems atomize drops of water into a super-fine cold-water mist that lowers animal body temperatures, and can reduce the ambient room temperature by as much as 15° F. High pressure misting systems create the super-fine mist that evaporates and cools the air.
 Low pressure misting systems create larger (though still extremely small) drops of water that fall on the skin: it cools, but it also wets.

 The General Benefits of Livestock Misters